heyitscesar/HDR-Brightness-Control/readme.md

 # Start the server
 npm start
-# Or for auto-reloading during development:
-npm run dev
 ```
-The server will start on `http://localhost:3001` or the next available port if 3001 is in use.
+The server will start on `http://localhost:3001` or the next available port.
+Check the console logs to see which DDC/CI tool it detected.

 **2. Frontend UI Setup**

 The project is already configured.
-Simply open a new terminal in the project's root directory.
 The frontend will automatically find and connect to the running backend server.

-*Note: The frontend will be served by the development environment you are using.*

 ### Troubleshooting

 **"Demo Mode" Banner is Showing**

-If you see a yellow banner indicating "Demo Mode," it means the frontend UI could not connect to the backend server.
+This means the frontend could not connect to the backend.
 -   Ensure the backend server is running in a separate terminal.
--   Check the server's terminal for any startup errors.
+-   Check the server's terminal for any startup errors (e.g., "Neither Monitorian.exe nor ControlMyMonitor.exe could be found").
--   Make sure you don't have a firewall blocking connections on ports `3001-3006`.

 **Brightness Isn't Changing**

-If the service is active but brightness doesn't change:
 1. Click the **Settings icon** on the monitor's card.
-2. Click the **"Detect"** button to find all monitors that `Monitorian.exe` can see.
+2. Click the **"Detect"** button.
+This will use the backend's active tool to find all controllable monitors.
-3. Select the correct ID from the **"Monitorian Device ID"** dropdown.
+3. Select the correct ID from the **"DDC/CI Device ID"** dropdown.
 4. Click **"Save Changes"**.
+5. Check the `server/cmd.readme.cmd` file for more details on the command-line tools.